rpetit3/pasty/README.md

 ### License Choice

-Given this is a rewrite of PAst (which does not include a license), I selected to Apache 2.0 as the license to match other CGE tools.
+The original PAst did not include a license, so I selected Apache 2.0 as the license to match other CGE tools.

 ## Citation